abdulbadii/rename_batch_emulated_PCRE/README.md

 The searching default is ignoring (insensitive to) the letter case.
 But it has options

 -c    Force the search to be case sensitive
--t    For testing only, do normally as instructed but will not effect anything, instead only report what is supposed to perform
+-N    For testing only, do normally as instructed but will not effect anything, instead only report what is supposed to perform

 And are adjoined with all 'mv' options except -t option as it is replaced by -t test as above, type mv --help for more explanation